tc39/ecma402/docs/style-guide.md

 #### Guidelines

-- Use full, descriptive names for properties and values, even if they are longer.
+- Use full, descriptive names for properties and values, even if they are longer (good examples: `fractionalSecondDigits`, `minimumSignificantDigits`).
 - Avoid cryptic abbreviations or shortened forms that may confuse readers or developers unfamiliar with the context.
 - Prioritize clarity over brevity, especially for properties that are frequently used or have significant impact.